Champagne

 Legendary Le Mesnil-sur-Oger domaine, producing only in great vintages, creating cult Blanc de Blancs Champagnes of unrivaled precision and longevity.

 Salon is unique in the Champagne universe.
-Founded in 1911 by Aimé Salon, the house produces only one wine: a vintage Blanc de Blancs exclusively from Le Mesnil-sur-Oger.
+Founded in 1911 by Aimé Salon, the house produces only one wine: a vintage Blanc de Blancs Champagne exclusively from Le Mesnil-sur-Oger.
 Since its creation, only approximately 37 vintages have been declared.
 Non-retained years are declassified to Delamotte, the sister house.
-This radical minimalism – one terroir, one grape, one vintage – makes it the rarest and most sought-after Champagne on the market.
+This radical minimalism, one terroir, one grape, one vintage, makes Salon the rarest and most sought-after prestige Champagne on the market.

 Le Mesnil-sur-Oger is the sole source.
-A Grand Cru of the Côte des Blancs, the village rests on deep chalk, giving the Chardonnays exceptional mineral tension and ageing capacity.
+A Grand Cru of the Côte des Blancs, the village rests on some of the deepest chalk deposits in the entire Champagne appellation, giving its Chardonnay wines exceptional mineral tension and extraordinary ageing capacity.
+Few terroirs in the world produce white wines of comparable longevity.

 Viticulture

-Parcels are selected from the finest in Le Mesnil.
-Meticulous viticulture prioritizing absolute grape quality.
+Parcels are selected from the finest plots in Le Mesnil-sur-Oger.
+Meticulous viticulture prioritises absolute grape quality over yield, in the tradition of the great Côte des Blancs Grand Cru growers.

 Vinification